-LLB Law in Practice is a four year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship with a legal practitioner, returning to QMUL for the final year of study.
+LLB Law in Practice is a four-year programme: students study the first two years at Queen Mary University of London; the third year is spent on a paid internship applying your legal skills and knowledge at an employer, returning to Queen Mary for the final year of study.

-This Qualifying Law Degree covers all the core modules needed to satisfy professional requirements for the foundations of legal knowledge and skills in England and Wales and some other jurisdictions.
-The third year of the programme is spent pursuing a legal internship with a legal employer, which is currently Reed Smith LLP in the first instance but may be expanded to other employers in subsequent years.
+This law degree programme covers all the core modules needed to satisfy professional requirements for the foundations of legal knowledge and skills in England and Wales and some other jurisdictions.
+The third year of the programme is spent pursuing an internship with one of the employers partnering with us on the programme, which currently are:

-The Law in Practice programme gives you the chance to learn first-hand what it is like to work in a law firm and to better understand this type of business and career path before you complete your degree.
+The Law in Practice programme gives you the chance to learn first-hand what it is like to work in a legal services environment and to better understand these types of businesses and career paths before you complete your degree.
 The placement year will provide you with exceptional career benefits.

 Students will be involved in a range of work, which is currently carried out by paralegals, trainees and those who attend their undergraduate vacation schemes.
 At Reed Smith LLP, students are engaged in practice group work and innovation projects.
 At Bryan Cave Leighton Paisner LLP, Bross Bennett, Ince, Mishcon de Reya LLP, and Z2K, students will focus mainly on one or two areas of practice (including Corporate, Real Estate, Family Law, Finance, Litigation or Human Rights, and Pro-Bono projects) for the duration of the placement.
 The area of focus at Paul Hastings LLP and Simmons & Simmons is the application of innovations in legal practice and how those apply to practice areas of the firm (ranging from M&A and Corporate Finance to Fintech and Litigation).
 We also have Law in Practice placements at the in-house legal team of a global fashion house, where students focus on areas of work ranging from IP and brand management, to Commercial and Data Privacy work.